vanheeringen-lab/psap/README.rst

    psap predict -f /path/to/peptid-testset.fasta -m /path/to/model.json (optional) -o /output/directory (optional)

 psap loads the default classifier stored in /data/model when no model is provided with `-m`.
-An example peptide fasta file can be found in `psap/data/testset`.
+An example peptide fasta file can be found in the `psap/data/testset` folder.

 4. *Annotate petides (optional)*
 ---------------------------------